Medvedev91/timeto.me/README.md

 <img src="/misc/readme_resources/doc_sleep_start.png" width="350" />

 1. **ALWAYS COMPLETED.** Since during the day I try to mark all activities as completed, it’s really frustrating that one of them will always remain uncompleted.
 That is why, despite the checklist, it's better when **Sleep** is always completed.
 2. **STOPWATCH (COUNT UP FROM 00:00).** Some people prefer to set a timer for sleep, for example, for 7 hours.
 That doesn't work for me.
 I sleep as much as I feel I need to today.
-I prefer to use a stopwatch and check in the morning how long I slept.
+I prefer to use a stopwatch to check in the morning how long I slept.

 Settings: